 A) The pick-up and drop-off facility is designed to be used quickly and drivers should aim to be in and out in under 10 minutes, which costs £2.
 It gets more expensive the longer drivers wait in the area.
 Drivers should NOT use the facility for an extended period of time.
 It is designed to accommodate drivers who can guarantee they will be finished within 10 minutes.

 Q) Does the pick-up and drop-off facility have any height restrictions?

-A) The first two zones A and B both have a 2.2-metre height restriction, which is displayed on entry to the facility.
-Any vehicles including coaches and mini-buses over 2.2 metres in height should use zone C. For zone C follow the ‘All Other Vehicles’ signage when approaching the facility.
+A) Zones A and B both have a 2.2-metre height restriction, which is displayed on entry to the facility.
+Any vehicles exceeding 2.2 metres in height – including coaches and minibuses – should use zone C. For zone C follow the ‘All Other Vehicles’ signage when approaching.

 Q) What happens if I think I’ll need more than 10 minutes?

 A) If drivers need more than 10 minutes they should use Car Park 2 (straight across from the terminal), which costs £3 for 20 minutes and £6 for up to an hour.

 Q) How does it work?

 A) As a car enters the quick pick-up and drop-off facility the number plate will be read automatically.
 When the same car arrives at the exit barrier the number plate is read again and the charge is calculated.
 Drivers then pay at one of the three barriers using cash or credit/debit cards (chip & pin or contactless) without needing to get out of the car.
 The machines are programmed to use the old and new £1 coins.
 Drivers can also use Apple Pay and change machines are available in the facility.